jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 	source ~/lukeghg/bin/activate

-Update *lukeghg* package from GitHub in case someone has made contributions to the package.
+Use `git` to update *lukeghg* package from GitHub in case someone has made contributions to the package.

 	(lukeghg) cd /work/<user>/GHGInventory/lukeghg/
 	(lukeghg) git pull